SHKim-HYU/tasho/README.md

 # TASHO - A model predictive control toolchain for constraint-based task specification of robot motions

 ### Installing/Developing
 To install your application (ideally into a virtualenv) just run the setup.py script with the install parameter.
-It will install your application into the virtualenv’s site-packages folder and also download and install all dependencies:
+It will install your application into the virtualenv site-packages folder and also download and install all dependencies:
 ```
 python setup.py install
 ```